Co-lexicographically Ordering Automata and Regular Languages -- Part I: Introduction

 Our results here show that, as a matter of fact, Wheeler (automata and) languages can be seen as a first level --- in some sense the optimal level --- of two hierarchies (deterministic and non-deterministic) encompassing all regular languages.
 A level of each such hierarchy is based on a \emph{partial} order of minimum \emph{width}\footnote{The width of a partial order is the size of its largest antichain.} defined over the states of an automaton accepting the language.
-More precisely, in Definition \ref{def:colex} we identify a class of \emph{partial} orders --- the \emph{co-lexicographic} ones, or \emph{co-lex} for brevity --- among the states of an automaton $\mathcal N$, reflecting naturally the (\emph{total}) co-lexicographic order among the prefixes of the language $\mathcal L(\mathcal N)$ accepted by $\mathcal N$.
+More precisely, in Definition \ref{def:colex} we identify a class of \emph{partial} orders --- the \emph{co-lexicographic} ones, or \emph{co-lex} for brevity --- among the states of an automaton $\mathcal N$, reflecting naturally the (\emph{total}) co-lexicographic order among the prefixes of the language $\mathcal L(\mathcal N)$ accepted by $\mathcal N$: we require that (1) states with different incoming labels are sorted according to the underlying alphabet's order and (2) the co-lex order propagates through pairs of equally-labeled edges.
 The minimum \emph{width} of a co-lex order over $\mathcal N$ results in a measure --- dubbed ${\text{width}}(\mathcal N)$ --- that we prove being a fundamental parameter for classifying finite automata as well as regular languages.
 Letting $\mathcal L$ be a regular language, denote by ${\text{width}^N}(\mathcal L)$ the smallest integer $p$ such that there exists an NFA $\mathcal N$ such that $\mathcal L=\mathcal L(\mathcal N)$ and ${\text{width}}(\mathcal N)=p$, and by ${\text{width}^D}(\mathcal L)$ the notion similarly defined using DFAs.
 These two non-deterministic/deterministic widths define two corresponding hierarchies of regular languages.
 The overall goal of our work is to show that these hierarchies shed new light on the relations existing between the sizes of DFAs and NFAs recognizing a given regular language, as well as classify languages by their propensity to be \emph{searched}, with important applications to regular expression matching and string matching on labeled graphs.